RelativeProgramming/postgres-retrofit/README.md

 ## Setup

 In order to connect to a PostgreSQL database, you have to configure the database connection in the `config/db_config.json`.
-In order to run RETRO you might need to install some python packages (e.g. numpy, psycopg2, networkx, scipy, sklearn).
+In order to run RETRO you might need to install some python packages (e.g. numpy, psycopg2, networkx, scipy, sklearn, word2number).

 ### Import Word Embedding Model
 RETRO is independent of the word embedding model you want to use for the text values.